 In practice, PAL versions of far too many games until the the PS2 era ran approximately 17% slower than intended.
 Some particularly egregious offenders like Sonic the Hedgehog 1 even had slowed-down music (meanwhile, the original Super Mario Bros. had sped-up music because Nintendo apparently “optimized” the PAL release by just speeding up the entire game).
 Other games had massive black borders at the top and bottom of the screen which, since they were there because of the resolution difference, had the side effect of squishing the original 4:3 image vertically.
 This gives many PAL games that slightly squat look.

 In the worst case scenario such as Squaresoft releases on the PS1 and PS2 and basically every 8-bit and 16-bit game ever, both of those telltale signs of a low-effort conversion were present and accounted for!
-The games were still playable despite the lazy PAL conversion, of course, and for most of us PAL users back then this was just a fact of life we had to deal with… on top of waiting up to six months for the conversion, naturally, just to rub it in a bit more.
+The games were still playable despite the lazy PAL conversion, of course, and for most of us PAL users back then this was just a fact of life we had to deal with… on top of waiting several months or even years for the conversion, naturally, just to rub it in a bit more.
 That is, if the games even got PAL releases in the first place.
 RPGs in particular often stayed in Japan and America because nobody wanted to translate them into several European languages.

 As John Linneman of Digital Foundry pointed out in his DF Retro episode on Ridge Racer V and during his guest spot in My Life in Gaming’s PlayStation 2 video, the infamous jaggies on PS2 games such as Ridge Racer V are in fact combing artifacts caused by low-quality field rendering, not a lack of anti-aliasing as is the common misconception.
-Some actual aliasing is of course present since the PS2 and other systems from that time rarely used proper AA, but the point is that the lack of AA was not the main reason for the dreaded jaggies.
+Some actual aliasing is of course present since the PS2 and other systems from that time rarely used proper AA, but the point is that the lack of AA was not always the main reason for the dreaded jaggies.

 Progressive scan, on the other hand, draws every line of each frame in sequence, delivering a sharper, more solid and less flickery image.
 480p and 576p are considered “enhanced definition” resolutions, and can be used on 6th generation (PS2 era) consoles via component video on an EDTV or HDTV.
 Of course, HD resolutions aside from 1080i are progressive as well.